-ABS 12 Volt Fuse
+ABS Fuse

-The ABS 12 volt fuse is located underneath the seat.
+The ABS fuse is located on the frame under the RH front body panel.

 The ABS fuse holder (see arrow) is plugged into a protective red cap.
-To release the fuse holder from the red cap, gently pull the tab away from the cap and lift fuse holder.
+To release the fuse holder from the red cap, gently pull the tab away from the cap and pull fuse holder.

-To access the 12 volt ABS fuse:
+To replace the ABS fuse: